 Visibility of existing posts

-You can check what the visibility of any post.
+You can check the visibility of any post.

 In the example above, the post is public, indicated by the globe icon.
-The most common other icons are the silhouette of two people (indicating that the post is shared with a restricted audience), or a gear icon (which indicates a more complex sharing rule).
+The most common other icons are the silhouette of two people (indicating the post is shared with a restricted audience), or a gear icon (indicating a more complex sharing rule).